 The Company manages the market risk associated with its trading activities on a Company-wide basis, on a trading division level and on an individual product basis.
-Market risk limits have been approved for the Company and each major trading division.
+Aggregate market risk limits have been approved for the Company and for each major trading division.
 Additional market risk limits are assigned to trading desks and, as appropriate, products.
-Trading division risk managers, desk risk managers and the Firm Risk Management Department monitor market risk measures against limits and report excessions to senior management as appropriate.
+Trading division risk managers, desk risk managers, traders and the Market Risk Department monitor market risk measures against limits in accordance with policies set by senior management.

-The Firm Risk Management Department independently reviews the Company's trading portfolios on a regular basis from a market risk perspective utilizing Value-at-Risk and other quantitative and qualitative risk measurements and analyses.
-The Company's trading businesses also use, as appropriate, measures such as sensitivity to changes in rates, prices, volatilities and time decay to estimate market risk exposures.
-Stress testing, which measures the impact on the value of existing portfolios of specified changes in market factors, for certain products is performed periodically and is reviewed by trading division risk managers, desk risk managers and the Firm Risk Management Department.
+The Market Risk Department independently reviews the Company's trading portfolios on a regular basis from a market risk perspective utilizing Value-at-Risk and other quantitative and qualitative risk measures and analyses.
+The Company's trading businesses and the Market Risk Department also use, as appropriate, measures such as sensitivity to changes in interest rates, prices, implied volatilities and time decay to estimate market risk exposures.
+Stress testing, which measures the impact on the value of existing portfolios of specified changes in market factors for certain products, is performed periodically and is reviewed by trading division risk managers, desk risk managers and the Market Risk Department.
+Reports summarizing material risk exposures are produced by the Market Risk Department and disseminated to senior management.